Zk4-ps/EaaS-Embedding-Watermark/README.md

 cd classifier
 bash Classifier.sh
 ```
-Rememeber to adjust the "dataset name" in python code and load the wm_train_emb file and wm_test_emb file to the data directory.
+Remember to adjust the "dataset name" in python code and load the wm_train_emb file and wm_test_emb file to the data directory.